Exposing environmental crime, corruption, and negligence.

 Gathering evidence of greater gliders at Shallow Crossing, NSW.
 Photo: Stuart Cohen/Bottlebrush Media.

 We made over 150 FOI requests to increase transparency of decisions that threaten nature, water, air and our democracy.
-Analysis in our Access denied report shows that our FOI system is denying access more often.
+Analysis in our Access denied report shows that our FOI requests are being increasingly delayed and denied.

 We uncovered plans by Woodside to dump an 83-metre long steel and plastic mooring next to the Ningaloo World Heritage Area.
 After ACF’s investigation and more than 8,000 public submissions from the ACF community, Woodside withdrew its plan to dump the mooring next to the reef.